12 Benefits Of Cranberry Juice, Nutrition, & Side Effects

 Scientific studies prove its therapeutic equivalence to cranberry, the fruit.
 Cranberry juice is a rich source of polyphenolic compounds, particularly anthocyanins (1).

 Drinking two glasses of cranberry juice daily may also protect you from cardiovascular diseases.
 It also keeps diabetes, kidney troubles, and dental plaque at bay (2).
+It is a great ingredient for gut health management that keeps the gut microbiome balanced and possibly prevents digestive problems.

 This juice may help in warding off fungal, yeast, and bacterial pathogens.
 It can effectively control chronic urinary tract infections and keep your intimate areas healthy (2).